The Only Mammals That Can Fly

-Unlike flying squirrels and flying snakes, which, despite their name, actually glide from one tree to another, bats are actually capable of powered flight.
+Unlike flying squirrels and flying snakes, which only glide from one tree to another despite their names, bats are capable of true, powered flight.
+They really do flap their wings and fly.

-That bats account for 20 percent of the world’s mammal population, shouldn’t really come as a surprise considering that there are 1,240-odd species of bats in the world.
+It shouldn't come as a surprise that bats make up 20 percent of the world's mammal population, given that there are around 1,240 species of them.
 Neither should the fact that bats are found all over the world, except for the cold regions of the Arctic and Antarctic.

-On one hand, we have species like the Kitti’s hog-nosed bat (Craseonycteris thonglongyai) and eastern small-footed myotis (Myotis leibii), which are small enough to fit on your palm.
-On the other, there are species like the large flying fox (Pteropus vampyrus) and giant golden-crowned flying fox (Acerodon jubatus), which boast of a wingspan that is well in excess of 4 ft.
+They come in wildly different sizes.
+On one hand, we have species like Kitti's hog-nosed bat (Craseonycteris thonglongyai) and the eastern small-footed myotis (Myotis leibii), which are small enough to fit on your palm.
+On the other, there are species like the large flying fox (Pteropus vampyrus) and the giant golden-crowned flying fox (Acerodon jubatus), with a wingspan well in excess of 4 ft.

 Megabats